Top 10 Cambodian Street Food: A Culinary Adventure

 1. Heat oil in a small skillet over medium heat.

-2. Crack quail eggs into skillet and fry 1-2 minutes until set.
+2. Crack quail eggs (or add tofu cubes) into the skillet and fry for 1-2 minutes until set.

 3. Sprinkle with scallions, fish sauce, and black pepper.

-4. Serve with chili sauce.
+4. Serve with chili sauce on the side.
 Optional: Add a mango-lime drizzle for a tropical twist.

 Ang Dtray-Meuk: Grilled Squid